Nico-Mayer/p5vueHomepage/content/nuxt3.md

   ```
 - Add Plugin to nuxt

-  - Crate a plugins folder in your root directory `~/plugins`
+  - Create a plugins folder in your root directory `~/plugins`
   - add a `p5vue.client.ts` file in the plugins folder
   - Add the plugin to Nuxt like this: